mrrys00/eng-thesis-autonomous-mobile-robot/3d-model/README.md

 ## Some 3D model requirements

 1. No faces inside the model
-2. Each face has **exactly** 4 verticies
+2. Each face has **exactly** 4 vertices
-3. No more than one vertex in each coordinates.
-If at least two verticies have the same coordinates merge them
+3. No more than one vertex in one place.
+If more verticies have the same coordinates merge them

 ## Exporting STL/ OBJ/ … model